atinux/api-as-a-service/README.md

 API AS A SERVICE
 ----------------

-You want to write a web application, but you don't want to loose your time in writting your Backend ?
+You want to write a web application, but you don't want to waste your time writting your backend ?

 **Api-as-a-service is the solution :)**